Fri 7 – Sun 9 July 2017, times vary

 In this three-screen video installation, Tunisian artist Fakhri El Ghezal takes interest in the world of manual labour and the working class, leading us into their universe by following a ‘halkoum’, or water pipe.
 The pipe emerges, snakes and duplicates, while agitated workers pause for a moment of respite.

-Shubbak in Dalston with additional support from the Paul Hamyln Foundation, British Council and Al Mawred Al Thaqafy.
+Shubbak in Dalston is presented with additional support from the Paul Hamyln Foundation, British Council and Al Mawred Al Thaqafy.